Recovery

 What is Neurofeedback?

 Neurofeedback is a therapeutic intervention used to treat conditions such as ADHD, anxiety, sleep problems, PTSD, stroke, concussion, and other neurological issues.
-Just as a mechanic can assess the condition of your car, neurofeedback uses technology to assess brainwave activity.
-This technology provides insights into...
+By training the brain to achieve more balanced activity, it can contribute to improved emotional regulation and behavior.
+What is Neurofeedback?
+Neurofeedback therapy,...

 Recovery